DMRS’ General Legal Services Program (GLS) handles a wide-variety of cases, including:

 U.S. Citizens and Lawful Permanent Residents (LPRs) can submit applications seeking lawful status for some eligible relatives.
 During your consultation, an Accredited Representative will ask questions about the Petitioner (U.S. Citizen or LPR) and the Beneficiary (the person benefiting from the application).
 If you are applying for Citizenship or to renew your LPR card, the Accredited Representatives will ask questions about you, your criminal history, your immigration history, and your trips outside of the U.S to determine your eligibility for citizenship or the renewal of your LPR card.
 If you are eligible, our Accredited Representatives will prepare and file your application.
 With your continued cooperation, we will provide representation until a final decision is reached in your case.
 It is important that all prior immigration history or criminal history be disclosed during the consultation; there are ways to remedy these situations if they are disclosed.
 However, if you do not disclose this information, it is likely it will be discovered later in the process and may affect your application.

-Citizenship consultations are conducted on a walk-in basis only (NO appointments) on Mondays and Fridays.
-Please arrive early as a limited number of spaces are available.
+Consultations are conducted on a walk-in basis only (NO appointments) on Monday through Thursday mornings.
+Please arrive early, but no later than 9:30 am as a limited number of spaces are available, and once the available spaces are taken, people will be turned away.
 The consultation fee is $50 for those who do not qualify for Free Legal Services.
 In order to properly assess your case and your eligibility for benefits, please bring the following documentation to your appointment:

 - Original Birth Certificate from the Beneficiary and Petitioner